mathurin59000/Electron-Soundcloud-Player/README.md

 npm install && npm start
 ```

-If npm start does not work :
+If 'npm start' does not work :

 ```bash
 npm run watch